guyb27/Rainfall/level01/walkthrough.md

 # level1

-We can first see that the [NX-bit](https://en.wikipedia.org/wiki/NX_bit) is disabled, compared to the previous level.

 The program take no parameters but wait for input once launched.
 It prints the string passed in input and segfault with a large string :

 ```bash